 - (a) Use of current best practice to capture native lizards; - (b) Use of current best practice to capture native lizards from vegetation in the footprint prior to and during vegetation clearance and relocating any captured individuals to safe and suitable habitats; - (c) Use of current best practice to enhance habitats, including in advance of any lizard relocation, and monitor relocated native lizards.
-Including provision of success criteria and reporting; - (d) The area to be impacted by the works (including a plan) and the proposed release site for native lizards; - (e) Credentials and contact information for the project herpetologist; - (f) Timing of the implementation of the LMP; - (g) A description of methodology for survey, trapping and relocation of lizards rescued including appropriate salvage protocols; - (h) Relocation protocols (including method used to identify suitable relocation site(s)); - (i) Nocturnal and diurnal capture protocols;
+Including provision of success criteria and reporting; - (d) The area to be impacted by the works (including a plan) and the proposed release site for native lizards; - (e) Credentials and contact information for the project herpetologist; - (f) Timing of the implementation of the LMP; - (g) A description of methodology for survey, trapping and relocation of lizards rescued including appropriate salvage protocols;

-- (j) Supervised habitat clearance/transfer protocols; - (k) Appropriate opportunistic relocation protocols; - (l) Analysis/confirmation of whether a lizard exclusion fence (e.g. a super silt fence) needs to be erected around the boundary of the vegetation removal area during or immediately following removal works occurring, to prevent re-colonisation by native lizards; and - (m) Details of relation sites including: - (i) Provision for additional refugia, if required (e.g. depositing salvaged logs, wood or debris, installing tree covers) for captured lizards; and - (ii) Any weed and pest management to ensure the relocation site is maintained as an appropriate habitat; and - (n) A description of the lizard monitoring methodology, including, but not limited to: - (i) Baseline surveys (as necessary) to identify potential relocation sites for salvaged lizard populations and lizard monitoring sites; - (ii) Ongoing annual surveys to evaluate relocation success; - (iii) Pre and post -relocation surveys; and - (iv) Any updates (where necessary) to be consistent with any approval required under section 53 of the Wildlife Act 1953.
+- (h) Relocation protocols (including method used to identify suitable relocation site(s)); - (i) Nocturnal and diurnal capture protocols; - (j) Supervised habitat clearance/transfer protocols; - (k) Appropriate opportunistic relocation protocols; - (l) Analysis/confirmation of whether a lizard exclusion fence (e.g. a super silt fence) needs to be erected around the boundary of the vegetation removal area during or immediately following removal works occurring, to prevent re-colonisation by native lizards; and

+(m) Details of relation sites including:

+- (i) Provision for additional refugia, if required (e.g. depositing salvaged logs, wood or debris, installing tree covers) for captured lizards; and - (ii) Any weed and pest management to ensure the relocation site is maintained as an appropriate habitat; and

+(n) A description of the lizard monitoring methodology, including but not limited to:

+- (i) Baseline surveys (as necessary) to identify potential release sites for salvaged lizard populations and lizard monitoring sites; - (ii) Ongoing annual surveys to evaluate relocation success; - (iii) Pre and post -relocation surveys; and - (iv) Any updates (where necessary) to be consistent with any approval required under section 53 of the Wildlife Act 1953.